 Minor violations are considered breaches of the Code of Conduct.
-Minor violations will ordinarily not, in the first instance, result in out-of-school suspension or expulsion from school.
-Minor violations will ordinarily result, in the first instance, in sanctions such as detentions, Saturday school, ISI discipline, and other alternatives to out-of-school suspensions.
+Minor violations may ordinarily result, in the first instance, in sanctions such as detentions, Saturday school, ISACP discipline, and other alternatives to out-of-school suspensions.
 However, conduct that is prohibited both as a minor violation and as a suspension/expulsion violation may subject the student to the greater penalty of out-of-school suspension or expulsion.
 Additionally, multiple minor violations of different categories, minor violations that are repeated, or a single course of conduct that consists of multiple minor violations may result in out-of-school suspension or expulsion.
 In all cases, the decision of which penalty to assess is left to the responsible administrator.